davigps/reusable-comps/README.md

 # Reusable Components with ReactJS

-I made these components to reuse them in future projects...
+I am making these components to reuse them in future projects...

 ## How do you start the development?